ama176/Synaptix/README.md

-# Synaptix: Play 2 Sol
+# Synaptix Whitepaper

-Welcome to the Synaptix documentation – your gateway to understanding the future of Play-to-Earn on Solana.
+This GitBook contains the full Synaptix documentation.